till-s/mecatica-usb/doc/DataExchangeProtocol.md

 a data octet is transferred to the core.

-Note that it is not possible to send "*null*"-packets in unframed mode.
+Note that it is not possible to send "*null*"-packets (ZLP) in unframed mode.

 ### Framed Transfer